hermesdj/youtube-auto-processor/README.md

 - `${playlist_url}`: the URL of the playlist
 - `${default_description}`: The default description defined in `config/default_description.txt`

 When the File Watcher service starts, it will look into the folder configured as `watch_directory` for .mp4 files.

-In the folder, a serie.json file must be present in order to define what serie the folder is linked to.
+For each serie you need to create a folder, and in the folder, a serie.json file must be present in order to define the serie.

 `examples/serie.json`
 ```json